 I don’t know what it is about the sunshine finally peeking out and the chance to open the windows in spring, but it creates a sense of purge.
-If you are wanting to declutter your wardrobe quick and easy I have some tips for you below.
+So if you want to declutter your wardrobe quickly and easily, I have some tips for you below.

-I’m not one to have a huge wardrobe my weakness is home decor.
-I’m one who needs to let go of the scarcity mindest, and boy I have over the years.
-In my recent decluttering I finally decided to let go of pajamas I’ve had for 15 years.
+I’m not one to have a huge wardrobe.
+My weakness is home decor.
+But, I need to let go of the scarcity mindset, and boy, I have over the years.
+I finally decided to let go of the pajamas I’ve had for 15 years in my recent decluttering.

-I know when we were scrambling to pay off debt and just live week to week, I didn’t want to let any of my clothes go.
+I know when we were scrambling to pay off debt and live week to week, I didn’t want to let any of my clothes go.
 I didn’t care that they were outdated and things I wore in college.
-They were still items and I was still using them.
+They were still items, and I was still using them.

 It also helps that our closets are tiny.
 I guess that’s the way it goes when you live in an old 1850s farmhouse.